tarwn/lessthandot-hugo/blogs/content/posts/2012-05-07-petapoco-mapping-related-objects.md

 ## Many flavors of Mapping Related Objects

-PetaPoco doesn&#8217;t offer the instrumentation for lazy loading, though it wouldn&#8217;t be too hard to add it to the T4 template that is provided to automatically generate POCOs from the database.
-Of course the POCOs would stop being POCOs at this point and I&#8217;d be showing off my ability to write lazy loading rather than the library at hand, so lets stick to what PetaPoco does out of the box.
+PetaPoco doesn't offer the instrumentation for lazy loading, though it wouldn't be too hard to add it to the T4 template that is provided to automatically generate POCOs from the database.
+Of course the POCOs would stop being POCOs at this point and I'd be showing off my ability to write lazy loading rather than the library at hand, so lets stick to what PetaPoco does out of the box.

 That said, we still have a number of ways to map data from multi-table queries into objects.

-_Note: I am using the same tables and insert statements I used in the prior post to create the Person and Address table, so I&#8217;ve left those out of the examples below to reduce the noise a bit_
+_Note: I am using the same tables and insert statements I used in the prior post to create the Person and Address table, so I've left those out of the examples below to reduce the noise a bit_

 ### Automatic Mapping w/ Decorated Objects